Taxation of international executives

 The aim of this regime is to attract specialized foreign professionals.
 Certain conditions, as follows, would have to be met in order to apply for it:

 The individual will be required to qualify – under the domestic rules – as a resident in Portugal for tax purposes in every year of the above referred 10-year period in order to benefit from the taxation applicable to non-habitual tax residents.
-In case the activity performed by the individual is considered to be high-value added (defined by a Ministerial Order no. 12/2010, of 7 January), the income derived from this activity will be taxed at a special rate of 20% (plus the additional surcharge up to 3,21%).
+In case the activity performed by the individual is considered to be high-value added (defined by a Ministerial Order no. 12/2010, of 7 January), the income derived from this activity will be taxed at a special rate of 20%.

 This regime also allows that a tax exemption apply to the foreign-source income received by the individual, if certain conditions are met (namely, if the referred income is subject or if it could be subject (depending on the type of income) to tax in the country of the source, according to the rules of the applicable DTT).